-The Academy has continued with its Leadership Academy which is designed to create a structure which young people can follow to help them develop as Leaders within gymnastics.
-The programme introduces the young leaders to various roles and opportunities in the Academy such as coaching, volunteering their time at events and running a project such as our displays or fund raising events.
+The club has continued with its Leadership Academy which is designed to create a structure which young people can follow to help them develop as Leaders within the gymnastics club.
+The programme introduces the young leaders to various roles and opportunities in the club such as coaching, volunteering their time at events and running a project such as our club displays or fund raising events.
 This has given some of the Leaders an opportunity to combine it with their Duke of Edinburgh Awards.
-A number of our gymnasts have used training sessions to complete parts of the Duke of Edinburgh Award Scheme such as the volunteering, physical and skills sections of each award.
+A number of our gymnasts have used the club training sessions to complete parts of the Duke of Edinburgh Award Scheme such as the volunteering, physical and skills sections of each award.